Selvage: keeps denim history from unraveling

 The colored thread stitched in the warp was a way for the fabric manufacturers to the tell rolls apart, when they produced for different jean manufacturers.
 If you take a closer look at our selvage denim you see that we have our own orange selvage.

 When the demand for denim exploded in the 1950s, American manufacturers switched to projectile looms that were more cost efficient.
 The fabric is made with weft threads are shot in only one direction, making the finished edges frayed and in need of an overcast seam.
 In the 80’s Japanese companies saw a bigger interest in traditional made denim and bought pretty much every old shuttle loom they could get their hands on and started producing selvage fabric.
-Today, many people claim that Japanese selvage denim is superior to other to other selvage denim.
+Today, many people claim that Japanese selvage denim is superior to other selvage denim.

 We use a couple of different selvage fabrics, but our long time favorite is the Japanese selvage denim from Kaihara Mills.
 What sets the Kaihara selvage apart from other selvage fabrics is that it’s multifaceted.
 It will break in beautifully – most selvage fabrics do – but the Kaihara gives different, more personal result.
 Also, the result will vary every time you break it in.